US citizen killed by Israeli troops at anti-settler protest in West Bank: Report

-A US citizen taking part in a protest against settlement expansion in the occupied West Bank died of her wounds on Friday after being shot in the head by Israeli troops, the official Palestinian news agency WAFA reported.
+A dual US-Turkish citizen taking part in a protest against settlement expansion in the Israeli-occupied West Bank died of her wounds on Friday after being shot in the head by Israeli troops, the official Palestinian news agency WAFA reported.

+Both the US State Department and Turkey's Foreign Ministry confirmed the death of Aysenur Ezgi Eygi.
+The Turkish ministry said she was killed by Israeli soldiers and described the incident as a "murder carried out by the Netanyahu government".

-The Israeli military said it was looking into the report.
-There was no immediate comment from the US embassy.
+The Israeli military said it was looking into "reports of that a foreign national was killed as a result of shots fired in the area.
+The details of the incident and the circumstances in which she was hit are under review".

 Fouad Nafaa, the head of the Rafidia Hospital in Nablus, told Reuters the woman arrived at the hospital in a very critical condition, with a serious head injury.